turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

 * Player “G” in position 6
 * Player “H” in position 7

-The first round would have 2 matches (as mentioned before):
+And placed them in the following positions as we calculated before:

 2 and 3 **vs** 4 and 6

 5 and 1 **vs** 7 and 0

-which translates to
+the resulting matches for the round are:

 C and D **vs** E and G

 F and B **vs** A and H

-Which results in our last step!
-How to calculate in what position each player has to play each round?
-And this is the easy part.
-If you checked out at the beginning the link for Round Robin Tournament, we will be using here the Circle's Method.
+Which get us into the last step!
+How to calculate in what position/location each player has to play **each round**?
+This part is much easier and straightforward.
+If you checked out at the beginning the link for Round Robin Tournament, we will be using here the Circle's Method:

 * Player A is always going to play in position 0
 * All other players are going to rotate, advancing one position per round - which means each player will play in a different position each round, excepts player A of course